Universal relations for rotating Boson Stars: Multipolar structure and global properties.

-where $P_l(\cos\theta)$ and $T_l^{\frac{1}{2}}(\cos\theta)$ are the Legendre and Gegenbauer polynomials respectively.
+where $P_l(\cos\theta)$ and $T_l^{\frac{1}{2}}(\cos\theta)$ are the Legendre and Gegenbauer polynomials, respectively.
 Then, multipole moments can be found as combinations of the expansion coefficients in (\ref{multipoles}), see \cite{Pappas:2014gca} for details.
-Specifically, one can show that mass monopole $M_0$, angular momentum dipole $J$ and quadrupole moment $Q$ are,
+Specifically, one can show that the mass monopole $M$, angular momentum dipole $J$ and quadrupole $Q$ moments are,

-As the expansion coefficients are crucial in our analysis, let us explain how we obtain them, e.g., for the $\nu_{2l,k}$ coefficients.
-Instead of the full source integration as described in \cite{PhysRevD.55.6081} and \cite{Doneva:2017jop}, we can take advantage of the fact that we already have solved the Einstein-Klein-Gordon system numerically, hence, we do have the function $\nu$ (together with $\omega$ and $B$).
-Then, the multipole coefficients are found integrating over the angles and taking the pertinent radial limits.
-Indeed,
+As these coefficients are crucial in our analysis, let us explain how we obtain them.
+Instead of the full source integration (see, e.g., \cite{PhysRevD.55.6081}, \cite{Doneva:2017jop}), we use the fact that we already solved the EKG system numerically and, hence, know the functions $\nu$, $\omega$ and $B$.
+The multipole coefficients are then found by integrating over the angles after projecting on the appropriate polynomial, and taking the pertinent radial limits.
+We explicitly find,